Grey Forest, Texas

 Grey Forest is a city in northwestern Bexar County, Texas, United States.
 The population was 492 at the 2020 census.
 It is part of the San Antonio Metropolitan Statistical Area.

+History

+Grey Forest was founded as camp and real estate development in the late 1920's.
+It incorporated in 1962.

 Geography

 Grey Forest is located on Scenic Loop Road, approximately 17 miles northwest of Downtown San Antonio.

 According to the United States Census Bureau, the city has a total area of 0.7 sqmi, all land.

 Demographics

+As of the 2020 census, Grey Forest had a population of 492.